MsMore/Vaani/README.md

 # Vaani
-Project on sign language detection
+Sign language detection using Machine Learning on React Native